Mujib: The Making of a Nation: Legacy

+After watching the film, Bidisha Ershad praised it and expressed her interest in producing a film on the biography of her husband, former President of Bangladesh Hossain Mohammad Ershad.

 Director

 Though it was decided to make a film about Bangabandhu, the news of proposing the names of three Indian directors as the director of the film made many Bangladeshis unhappy.
 Some famous film related figures of Bangladesh criticized it.
-Among the critics were Gias Uddin Selim, Farooque, Mahmud Didar and Khizir Hayat.
+Among the critics were Gias Uddin Selim, Farooque, Mahmud Didar and Khijir Hayat Khan.
 Nasiruddin Yousuff thinks that it would have been better if the director of the film was Bangladeshi.
 Abul Hayat and Toukir Ahmed were positive in this regard.
 However, Shyam Benegal pointed out that the biopic of Mahatma Gandhi, the father of the Indian nation, was made by a foreigner.
 On the other hand, Kaushik Ganguly thinks it is a simple matter because Bangabandhu is like Kazi Nazrul Islam who is the wealth of both India and Bangladesh.
 According to Syed Borhan Kabir, Benegal was a talented director in his early life but it is not possible for him to give any good films in this era.